pivotal/docs-tap/developer-conventions/about.hbs.md

 After these changes are made, you can use the Tanzu Dev Tools extension or other CLI-based debuggers to debug your workload directly on the cluster.

-> **Note**: Currently, Developer Conventions only supports debug operations for Java applications.
+> **Note** Currently, Developer Conventions only supports debug operations for Java applications.

 ## <a id='next-steps'></a> Next steps